rheam97/workday-scheduler/README.md

 ## URL

 * The URL of the deployed application: https://rheam97.github.io/workday-scheduler/
-* The URl of the repo: https://github.com/rheam97/workday-scheduler.git
+* The URL of the repo: https://github.com/rheam97/workday-scheduler.git

 - - -